Enhanced Sensitivity to Blackbody Radiation in Spintronic Poisson Bolometers: Introduction

-Recently, the first Poisson bolometer operating at room temperature, called the spintronic ultrafast nanoscale (SUN) bolometer, was proposed \cite{bauer2025exploiting}.
-The Poisson bolometer operates in a probabilistic regime dominated by Poissonian noise, establishing a novel detection paradigm.
-In contrast to traditional analog detectors, where signal and noise are continuous currents or voltages, the Poisson bolometer has both signal and noise governed by Poissonian counting statistics regardless of the light source, with the mean count rate modulated by incident radiation.
-This enables more effective separation of the noise and signal, potentially alleviating sensitivity limitations.
+Recently, the first room-temperature Poisson bolometer, the spintronic ultrafast nanoscale bolometer, was proposed \cite{bauer2025exploiting, mousa2025neural}.
+The Poisson bolometer operates in a probabilistic regime dominated by Poissonian noise, establishing a novel detection paradigm \cite{yang2025optical}.
+In contrast to traditional analog detectors, where signal and noise are determined by continuous currents or voltages, the Poisson bolometer has both signal and noise governed by Poissonian counting statistics regardless of the light source, with the mean count rate modulated by incident radiation.
+Relative to conventional analog detectors limited by continuous readout noise, a digital Poisson-counting detector can offer an advantage in low-signal and read-noise-limited regimes when incident radiation produces a measurable change in the mean event rate over the observation window.
+It has been demonstrated in \cite{fossum2016quanta, buchner2021analytical} that the thresholding of discrete events can effectively eliminate downstream continuous electronic noise.

-The Poisson bolometer in \cite{bauer2025exploiting} was implemented using engineered spintronic materials, specifically a stochastic magnetic tunnel junction (MTJ).
+The Poisson bolometer in \cite{bauer2025exploiting} was implemented using engineered spintronic materials, specifically a stochastic magnetic tunnel junction (MTJ) based on CoFeB/MgO/CoFeB and a synthetic antiferromagnetic layer (SAF).
 Thermally activated transitions between two discrete magnetization states were utilized to achieve a digital response to incident radiation.
-The reported spintronic Poisson bolometer demonstrates an NEDT of 103 mK at a 25 Hz frame rate, with an array of plasmonic nanoantennas incorporated onto the transduction layer to enhance the sensitivity.
-By comparison, a commercial VOx microbolometer-based camera (Teledyne FLIR A325sc) has an NEDT of 55 mK at 30 Hz.
-While achieving this sensitivity, the plasmonic absorber was designed to be highly absorptive to mid-wave infrared (MWIR) light, with only limited absorption in the LWIR, deviating from the radiation peak of a blackbody at room temperature.
+Their spintronic Poisson bolometer demonstrated an NEDT of 103 mK at a 25 Hz frame rate, with an array of plasmonic nanoantennas incorporated onto the transduction layer to enhance sensitivity.
+However, the plasmonic absorber was designed to be highly absorptive to mid-wave infrared (MWIR) light, with only limited absorption in the LWIR, thus deviating from the radiation peak of a blackbody at room temperature.